 the SC axis and reference inertial direction used to define the phase shall not be parallel to the SC pointed axis and target direction respectively.

 the phase angle is the angle in the plane perpendicular to the target direction from the projection of the reference inertial direction to the projection of the SC axis, a positive angle meaning a positive rotation around the target direction.
-The resulting SC attitude is defined in ANNEX E of the PRM white book.
+The resulting SC attitude is defined in ANNEX E.

 Definition file template